Corey Pemberton: Piece by Piece and Crafting the Future: Layers

 • Google Calendar ICS

-This magical potion creation art class will guide you through the process of working with epoxy resin and silicon molds.
-Create a small flower vase using epoxy resin and dried flowers, glitter, pigments, and more with Artist Grace Noel in her studio in Denver’s Art District on Santa Fe at the Denver Art Society.
+This magical potion creation art class will guide you through the process of working with epoxy resin and silicone molds.
+Create a small flower vase or crystal candle holder using epoxy resin and dried flowers, glitter, pigments, and more with Artist Grace Noel in her studio in Denver’s Art District on Santa Fe at the Denver Art Society.

 View Event →